-If Treselection timer has a non zero value and the inter-RAT EUTRA cell is satisfied with the reselection criteria which are defined in [1], the UE shall evaluate this E-UTRA cell for the Treselection time.
+If Treselection timer has a non zero value and the inter-RAT E-UTRA cell is satisfied with the reselection criteria which are defined in [1], the UE shall evaluate this E-UTRA cell for the Treselection time.
 If this cell remains satisfied with the reselection criteria within this duration, then the UE shall reselect that cell.